iszczesniak/cpp/categories/index.md

 # Introduction

 Expression categories are fundamental, yet difficult to understand.
-It's all about the details of the **lvalues** and **rvalues**, about which we don't think in our daily programming.
+It's all about some details that we don't think of in our daily programming.

-To understand the meaning of the lvalues and rvalues, it's best to go through this text, without searching for some deeper meaning at this time.
+To understand the meaning of categories, it's best to go through this text, without searching for some deeper meaning at this time.
 Similar advice got Alice from Humpty Dumpty in the novel "Through the Looking-Glass" by Lewis Carroll:

 > “Must a name mean something?”
 Alice asks Humpty Dumpty, only to get
 > this answer: “When I use a word... it means just what I choose it to